Error, Falsehood and Forgery in Early Modern Philosophy and the Sciences

 Location: Kloster Speinshart (near Nuremberg)

-Organizers: Dana Jalobeanu (UTN / University of Bucharest), Daniel Garber (Princeton University), Rodolfo Garau (University of Hamburg).
+Organizers: Dana Jalobeanu (UTN / University of Bucharest), Daniel Garber (Princeton University), Rodolfo Garau (UTN).

 - Roger Ariew (South Florida)